PadariyaDebo/AuditFall/README.md

   which one is pushing accuracy up as epsilon increases.

 Use the fixed-epoch version unless you've got a reason not to.

-## Participant-disjoint split check

-Not part of the paper's main results — the paper uses the standard SisFall protocol, a random 75:25 split (Section 3.2.2). `participant_split_check.py` checks what happens if no participant's recordings appear on both sides of the split instead (random splits can technically let near-duplicate recordings leak across train/test).
-Effect was small, well under a point on RF.
-Kept the script in anyway in case anyone wants to dig further.

 ## Reproducibility notes